thisisevilevil/evilevil365/_posts/2025-29-06-5Exciting-Windows11-Feature.md

 ## New Copilot + Search Enhancements

 Microsoft is re-inventing the **Copilot** experience in Windows 11, making it even more powerful by integrating it deeper into the Search functionality.
 This means faster, smarter results — whether you’re querying your PC, files, settings, or the web.
 Copilot is becoming a true AI assistant that helps you get things done more intuitively.
+Of course they have also increased the security of Windows Recall that made its rounds through the media some time ago.
+For starters, it's now no longer enabled by default, and the Recall bits are protected by Windows Hello and is now encrypted.

 👉 [Meet Windows Copilot](https://blogs.windows.com/windows-insider/2025/06/23/announcing-windows-11-insider-preview-build-26120-4452-beta-channel/)